MarleySetwaba/accenture-react-challenge/Docs.md

 I decided to use Tailwind for styling and Shadcn for UI components such as the Slider.

 I decided to use Neon Postgres for the database.
 Neon Postgres is a serverless platform designed to host and scale postgres databases.
-I also decided to use Drizzle ORM as a dev dependency as my ORM to make simple calls to the database from my application.
+I also decided to use Drizzle ORM as a dev dependency as the ORM to make calls to the database from the application.

-Lastly, I needed a CDN to host my images and retrieve them.
-So I decided to use Cloudinary to host the brands images and install the 'next-cloudinary' package to easily integrate Cloudinary into my application.
+Lastly, I needed a platform to host the images and retrieve them.
+So I decided to use Cloudinary to host the brands images and install the 'next-cloudinary' package to easily integrate Cloudinary into the application.

-The idea was to upload the brand images onto my Cloudinary account and then use the image URL/ID from Cloudinary in my database to target the brands image URL/ID in the application and display it in the UI.
+The idea was to upload the brand images onto my Cloudinary account and then use the image URL/ID from Cloudinary in the database to target the brands image URL/ID in the application and display it in the UI.

 ## Filtering and Sorting
 The filtering and sorting functionality was relatively easy to implement, but there were a few challenges.
 The challenge was to figure out how to sort and filter the brand images without making too many calls to the database.
-To make the app more efficient, the idea would to make a single call to the database to get all the brand images, then store them in a state, and call the necessary sorting and filtering functions on that state.
+To make the app more efficient, the idea would be to make a single call to the database to get all the brand images, then store them in a state, and call the necessary sorting and filtering functions on that state.
 I also didn't want to over-engineer the solution by using solutions such as Redux to manipulate the state for just a few properties.
 So I decided to store the state in the URL.

 The idea is basically this:
 - Upon request to the home page (e.g "/"), the NEXT.js middleware would append 2 query parameters to the URL.